hojjat-12/GitlabAPI/README.md

 Another method that can help to run project is in this link : https://spring.io/guides/gs/spring-boot/

+To see my source code go to src directory.

 This project runs on port 8181 and i use Postman for test my API.
 We have 2 scenario in this project.

 scenario 1: